tmarback/Scalable-Swing/README.md

 # Scalable-Swing
-Container for Java Swing components that allow them to scale according to screen resolution.
+Container for Java Swing components that allow them to scale according to screen resolution (more specifically, DPI).
 Also allows setting scaling values through ScaleManager to make all scaled components larger or smaller.

 Currently allows two ways to make components scalable: